-Progress Update Initiative Status IP: In Progress NS: Not Started C: Complete WI: With Issue Milestones/Deliverables Achieved Develop a new fare strategy that makes transit affordable and introduces new products for target groups such as youth) С A transit fare strategy was developed and presented to Council in October 2016.
-This strategy was used in developing the 2017 conventional transit fare budget that was implemented in February 2017 and included opportunities for increasing ridership in underrepresented target groups such as youth and seniors. С The 2018 Operating Budget was developed, and approved by Council, to align the Mobility Bus fares with the conventional fares.
-This will complete the implementation of the fare strategy developed from the 2015 Transit Fare Strategy Final Report in making all fares affordable, consistent and convenient.
+Progress Update Progress Update Initiative Status IP: In Progress NS: Not Started C: Complete WI: With Issue Milestones/Deliverables Achieved Develop a new fare strategy that makes transit affordable and introduces new products for target groups such as youth) С A transit fare strategy was developed and presented to Council in October 2016.
+This strategy was used in developing the 2017 conventional transit fare budget that was implemented in February 2017 and included opportunities for increasing ridership in underrepresented target groups such as youth and seniors. С The 2018 Operating Budget was developed, and approved by Council, to align the Mobility Bus fares with the conventional fares which was implemented as of July 1 st , 2018.
+This completes the implementation of the fare strategy developed from the 2015 Transit Fare Strategy Final Report in making all fares affordable, consistent and convenient.
 Explore opportunities for alternative revenue streams such as increased paid parking and bus shelter advertising Transit has signed a contract with A company called Clear Channel for bus shelter adverting to start in 2018.
-J IP We will continue to look for other revenue opportunities.
-Encourage and support all staff to continually look for opportunities to improve our efficiencies through new and innovative methods IP The state of th The Employee Engagement and Recognition Committee will look for ways to encourage and recognize staff who identify opportunities for making our service more efficient through new and innovative methods.
+IP We will continue to look for other revenue opportunities.
+Encourage and support all staff to continually look for opportunities to improve our efficiencies through new and innovative methods IP The Employee Engagement and Recognition Committee will look for ways to encourage and recognize staff who identify opportunities for making our service more efficient through new and innovative methods.

-The new fare strategy has lower fares in most categories and new products for youth and seniors that should result in an increase in ridership.
-Aligning the Mobility Bus fares will significantly reduce the cost of transportation for those with disabilities in our community.
+The new fare strategy introduced in February 2017 has lower fares in most categories and new products for youth and seniors that should result in an increase in ridership.
+The aligning of the Mobility Bus fares as of July 1st, 2018 will significantly reduce the cost of transportation for those with disabilities in our community.